-In the well-traveled triangle of Vienna—Prague—Budapest, the Hungarian city is still treated like the little sister.
-It’s certainly less polished, but also more authentic, and discovering its secrets is a bit of an adventure and infinitely rewarding.
+In the well-traveled triangle of Vienna-Prague-Budapest, the Hungarian city is still treated like the little sister.
+It’s certainly less polished, but also more authentic, and discovering its secrets is a bit of an adventure but one that is infinitely rewarding.

 Perfect forArt Lovers | Families | Intellectuals | Romantics

 When to goYear-Round

 Designing Your Journey

 Work with Indagare to design the perfect itinerary for an immersive journey.
 Our travel experts know the destination inside and out, and they can make recommendations based on your travel needs and preferences.

 Experience the best of the Hungarian capital with a customized itinerary that includes special access and guided touring.
 Here is just one example of what our destination experts can create for you.

 Budapest’s Liberty Monument, visible from afar, is a reminder of the city’s long occupation.
 Such a rich and complex history has given Budapest a wealth of wonderful museums, like Castle Hill and the House of Terror.
 Indagare can arrange tours of these sites, during which your expert guide will give you a deeper understanding of the streets through which you travel.
 After a late lunch at an Indagare-recommended restaurant, you will have some time to shop Budapest’s many boutiques and high-end ateliers and stroll through charming neighborhoods like Old Town.